czrpb/Mentoring/topics/documentation/drps/docs/README.md

 The Hub service:

 1. Is where a decision-making game is started
-1. The list of current decision-making games, some of which the user can join having been invited
+1. The list of current decision-making games, some of which the user can join if having been invited
 1. The list of past decisions made